whitneyburton/portfolios/students/1701-front/adam_carpenter/template.markdown

 #### DOM Manipulation Assessment
 Evaluator: Robbie

-Notes:
+Notes: Be more vocal about my thought process.
+Take smaller steps to ensure the direction I am moving is the correct one.

 Rubric

 Progression/Completion
+### Progression/Completion

-3: Developer is able to implement solutions at the speed of a junior developer.
+* 3: Developer is able to implement solutions at the speed of a junior developer.

+### JavaScript Style

-3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
+* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components

+### Workflow

-3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
+* 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

+### Collaboration

-3: Developer lays out their thinking before attacking a problem and integrates feedback through the process
+* 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

 #### Javascript Testing Assessment